 Save leftover fabrics and batting to make simple sewn catnip pouches.
 Just add a little sprinkle of catnip!
 If you live in the Manhattan area, please contact us for supplies if you can stuff these at home. (no sewing required!)

-Collect a bunch of clean socks and layer polyfil and light catnip.
+Collect a bunch of clean, gently used or new socks and layer polyfil and light catnip.
 A chopstick can help to push down the filling and add until it feels like a soft pillow.
 Make sure you have room at the end to tie a knot.
 You have just made a shelter cat very happy.

 If you are sewing shelter cat and dog beds at home, we are asking all our volunteers to please add a patch with our name on it so the shelter knows we sent them!
 Here are 3 easy ways to do this.
 1) Take a non-toxic fabric marker and draw a heart with our name in it directly on the bed.
 2) Sew a piece of muslin or light fabric onto the bed and then add our name in a heart with fabric marker.
 3) Sew a heart onto the bed itself.
 To the left are examples!

 Any animal shelter always needs TOWELS!
 Whether you are ready to replace your old ones or want to buy them new from our Wish List HERE (for NYC) - TOWELS are always welcome and appreciated!
 You can also start a TOWEL DRIVE on your own with neighbors, friends, colleagues or classmates!

 Watch this video of AMAZING kids who talk about their love and what they are doing for animals.
 Co-produced by Pillows for Paws and the YAP Club and created by Branding Shorts.